Louisiana State Seminary of Learning & Military Academy

-Louisiana State Seminary of Learning & Military Academy was the former name of the current university now known as Louisiana State University (LSU).
+The Louisiana State Seminary of Learning & Military Academy was the former name of the current university now known as Louisiana State University (LSU).

 The original legislation creating the Seminary of Learning of the State of Louisiana (l'Université de l'Etat de la Louisiane) was passed by the Louisiana General Assembly in 1853.
 This was to be a state institution of higher education.